kaa4ever/kristiankaadk/src/content/blog/microservices-lessons-learned.md

 ### Challenges, downsides, and straight-up problems we faced

 Unfortunately, it turned out that microservices brought a lot more challenges and straight-up problems than benefits.
-I’m sure that a lot of more talented CTOs, more talented people, and better organized teams out there really love microservices and their microservices implementation, but it was not a perfect fit, not even a good fit, for us.
+I’m sure that more talented CTOs, more talented people, and better organized teams out there really love microservices and their microservices implementation, but it was not a perfect fit, not even a good fit, for us.

 #### Integrations tests  - LOL